Informational Interviewing Guide

 - After the Interview

-- Develop knowledge of industry trends and the vocabulary of the career field
+- Develop knowledge of industry trends

 - Gain exposure to various jobs and different organizational cultures